plnice/epoxy-paris-talk/README.md

-# epoxy-talk
+# epoxy-paris-talk
-Project for live coding talk about Epoxy
+Project for live coding talk about Epoxy and Paris